Instrument amplifier: Bass

 Bass amplifiers are designed for bass guitars or more rarely, for upright bass.
-They differ from amplifiers for the electric guitar in several respects, with extended low-frequency response, and tone controls optimised for the needs of bass players.

-Higher-cost bass amplifiers may include built-in bass effects units, such as audio compressor or limiter features, to avoid unwanted distorting at high volume levels and potential damage to speakers; equalizers; and bass overdrive.
+They differ from amplifiers for the electric guitar in several respects, with extended low-frequency response, and tone controls optimized for the needs of bass players.
+Amplifiers may include built-in bass effects units, such as audio compressor or limiter features, to avoid unwanted distortion at high volume levels and potential damage to speakers; equalizers; and bass overdrive.

-Bass amps may provide an XLR DI output for plugging the bass amp signal directly into a mixing board or PA system.
-Larger, more powerful bass amplifiers (300 or more watts) are often provided with internal or external metal heat sinks and/or fans to help keep the components cool.
+Bass amps may provide an XLR DI output for routing the bass amp signal directly into a mixing board or PA system.
+Larger, more powerful bass amplifiers are often include internal or external metal heat sinks or fans to help keep the components cool.

-Speaker cabinets designed for bass usually use larger loudspeakers (or more loudspeakers, such as four ten-inch speakers) than the cabinets used for other instruments, so that they can move the larger amounts of air needed to reproduce low frequencies.
-Bass players have to use more powerful amplifiers than the electric guitarists, because deep bass frequencies take more power to amplify.
-While the largest speakers commonly used for regular electric guitar have twelve-inch cones, electric bass speaker cabinets often use 15" speakers.
-Bass players who play styles of music that require an extended low-range response, such as death metal, sometimes use speaker cabinets with 18" speakers or add a large subwoofer cabinet to their rig.
+Speaker cabinets designed for bass usually use larger loudspeakers than the cabinets used for other instruments, so that they can move the larger amounts of air needed to reproduce low frequencies.
+Bass players have to use more powerful amplifiers than the electric guitarists, because human hearing is less sensitive to bass frequencies.
+While the largest speakers commonly used for regular electric guitar have twelve-inch cones, electric bass speaker cabinets often use 15-inch speakers.
+Bass players who play styles of music that require an extended low-range response, such as death metal, sometimes use speaker cabinets with 18-inch speakers or add a large subwoofer cabinet to their rig.

 Speakers for bass instrument amplification tend to be heavier-duty than those for regular electric guitar, and the speaker cabinets are typically more rigidly constructed and heavily braced, to prevent unwanted buzzes and rattles.
-Bass cabinets often include bass reflex ports, vents or openings in the cabinet, which improve the bass response and low-end, especially at high volumes.
+Bass cabinets often include bass reflex ports, vents, or openings in the cabinet, which improve the bass response.

 Keyboard

-A keyboard amplifier, used for the stage piano, synthesizer, clonewheel organs and similar instruments, is distinct from other types of amplification systems due to the particular challenges associated with keyboards; namely, to provide solid low-frequency sound reproduction and crisp high-frequency sound reproduction.
+A keyboard amplifier, used for stage piano, synthesizer, clonewheel organ and similar instruments, is distinct from other types of amplification systems due to the particular challenges associated with keyboards; namely, to provide solid low-frequency sound reproduction and crisp high-frequency sound reproduction.
 It is typically a combination amplifier that contains a two, three, or four-channel mixer, a pre-amplifier for each channel, equalization controls, a power amplifier, a speaker, and a horn, all in a single cabinet.